Shimoda Core Unit Camera Inserts – Which One Is Perfect For You?

 Share with your friends!

-The Shimoda Core Units are designed to be paired with the Shimoda Explore V2 backpack, the Shimoda Action-X backpack or the DV roller.
-In this post, we’ll take a close look at every size to help you determine which one would be right for you.
-Of course, being cubic padded camera cases, there is also nothing to stop you from slipping these into other types of bags and backpacks.
+The Shimoda Core Units are designed to be paired with the Shimoda Explore V2 backpack, the Shimoda Action X V2 backpack, the Shimoda Urban Explore backpack, the Shimoda Carry-On Roller, or the DV roller.
+In this post, we’ll closely examine every size to help you determine which one would be right for you.
+Of course, being cubic padded camera cases, nothing stops you from using these to convert other types of bags into camera bags.
 The photos and dimensions in this guide will also help people with that choice.

 Core Unit Construction

-Over the years, I have amassed a huge collection of camera inserts from a wide range of manufacturers.
-The Shimoda Design Core Units stand out from the crowd, not just because of the bright colour, but also the considerably different direction they have taken with the construction.
+Over the years, I have amassed a vast collection of camera inserts from various manufacturers.
+The Shimoda Design Core Units stand out from the crowd because of the bright color and the considerably different direction they have taken with the construction.

-While most camera inserts from the likes of F-Stop, Lowepro and MindShift Gear are relatively soft and lightweight, Shimoda has gone in the opposite direction.
-Each Shimoda Core Unit features an internal frame, with the side panels and internal dividers having a good rigidity.
+While most camera inserts from brands such as F-Stop, Lowepro, and Think Tank Photo are relatively soft and lightweight, Shimoda has gone in the opposite direction.
+Each Shimoda Core Unit features an internal frame, with the side panels and internal dividers having good rigidity.

 There are two reasons for this.
-Firstly, the rigidity of the Shimoda Core Units gives shape and rigidity to the backpacks themselves.
+Firstly, the rigidity of the Shimoda Core Units gives shape and rigidity to the Explore and Action X backpacks themselves.
 Secondly, by using a tougher construction on the Core Unit walls and dividers, those walls and dividers can be much thinner than the padding on most other camera inserts.
-And they do this while still maintaining plenty of protection for the gear stored within.
-I would say that the Core Units offer much more protection than most other camera inserts.
-With a thinner construction, less of the bag’s internal volume is taken up by soft padding, giving you more space for gear.
-In short, they are tougher and make more efficient use of space.
+And they do this while maintaining plenty of protection for the gear stored within.
+The result is Shimoda Core Units offer more protection than other camera inserts, and less of a bag’s internal volume is consumed by thick padding.

 Small and Large Mirrorless Core Units.

 That’s not the case with the Shimoda Core Units.
-The dividers are covered in a soft material, but they are not soft in the way you might expect.
-This means that it’s hard to squeeze a larger lens into a smaller hole.
-It also means that a lens placed in a too big hole for it will tend to rattle around more than it would in softer camera inserts.
-The best way to use these units is to take the time to customize them to your kit perfectly.
+The dividers are covered in a soft material but are not as soft as you might expect.
+This means that it’s hard to squeeze a larger lens into a too-small hole.
+It also means that a lens placed in a too-big hole will tend to rattle around more than in softer camera inserts.
+The best way to use these units is to take the time to customize them to your kit carefully.

 Core Unit Covers

 Every Shimoda Core Unit comes in a lightweight nylon zippered cover.
 If you use your Unit to store gear in your closet at home, the cover is excellent for keeping the dust off your equipment.
-Alternatively, you can use the cover as a packing cube while travelling.
-Either in your checked duffle or your Shimoda bag.
+Alternatively, you can use the cover as a packing cube while traveling, either in your checked duffle or your Shimoda bag.

 Finally, the cover is also helpful if you have a Core Unit in your bag with a shallower depth than the bag itself.
 Shimoda’s bags are designed to have a depth to match specific Core Units.
 But it is still possible to use a shallower Core Unit.
-When you do this, there will be extra space within the bag, and without the cover over the Core Unit, your cameras and lenses will be able to move around too much and potentially fall out into the bag’s main section.
+When you do this, there will be extra space within the bag.
+Without the cover over the Core Unit, your cameras and lenses can move around too much and potentially fall into the bag’s main section.

 Shimoda Core Unit Dimensions